 You may note however, that I’m doing this because I can.
 C++.NET managed code can be used by C# without any problems (Dude, I really love it).
 For Visual Basic I created COM objects in C++ using ATL.
 But what if Java was my main language or Python?
 I’d be stuck (unless I’m doing CORBRA, which - well - isn’t really made for this kind of thing).

 Conclusion?
 C++ sometimes is the best choice, sometimes not.
-If C++ is falling out of favor, than also because it didn’t care about the rest of the world - and still doesn’t care.
+If C++ is falling out of favor, then also because it didn’t care about the rest of the world - and still doesn’t care.